szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 ```

-> Before you add background picture, add the pic host into config, see: [WebP Pictures Integration](#WebP-Pictures-Integration)
+> Before you add background picture, add the picture domain into config file, see: [WebP Pictures Integration](#WebP-Pictures-Integration)

-In order to reduce the picture size, pictures are serves as webP and may display randomly on **each build.**
+Pictures are serves as webP and may display randomly on **each build.**

 ![](/demo/homepage.png)

 > You may see different homepage background on each `git push` to your site.